Leadership

 Steven Lowy AM

-He was previously an executive director of Westfield Corporation serving as co-Chief Executive Officer for many years prior to the sale of Westfield in June 2018.
-He is a director of the Lowy Institute and the Lowy Medical Research Institute and is Chairman, World Board of Trustees Keren Hayesod-UIA.
+Steven was previously an executive director of Westfield Corporation serving as co-Chief Executive Officer for many years prior to its sale in June 2018.
+He is the Deputy Chairman of the Lowy Institute, a director of the Lowy Foundation, Lowy Medical Research Institute and Neurotech Pharmaceuticals Inc, a board member and trustee of the Keren Hayesod-UIA and on the Executive and Board of Governors of the Jewish Agency for Israel.

 Robert Woolf